titixu/CodingChallenge2/README.md

 ✅ No third-party code / libries

-✅ Programmatic layout (No StoryBoards or xibs)
+✅ Programmatic layout (No StoryBoards nor xibs)

 ✅ Use of AutoLayouts for layouts